CEMEX S.A.B. de C.V. (CX) Just Got Our Attention

 CEMEX S.A.B. de C.V.
-(NYSE:CX) went down by -1.52% from its latest closing price compared to the recent 1-year high of $8.64.
-The company’s stock price has collected -0.77% of loss in the last five trading sessions.
+(NYSE:CX) went up by 2.65% from its latest closing price compared to the recent 1-year high of $8.64.
+The company’s stock price has collected -1.78% of loss in the last five trading sessions.

 Is It Worth Investing in CEMEX S.A.B. de C.V.
 (NYSE :CX) Right Now?

 CEMEX S.A.B. de C.V.
-(NYSE:CX) scored a price-to-earnings ratio above its average ratio, recording 17.72 x from its present earnings ratio.
-Plus, the 36-month beta value for CX is at 1.37.
-Opinions of the stock are interesting as 14 analysts out of 20 who provided ratings for CEMEX S.A.B. de C.V. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”
+(NYSE:CX) scored a price-to-earnings ratio above its average ratio, recording 17.67 x from its present earnings ratio.
+Plus, the 36-month beta value for CX is at 1.36.

 3 Tiny Stocks Primed to Explode